gheritarish/telmar/src/content/blog/tests.md

         assert ...
 ```

-They ensure that my payload does indeed create a character (first test), I can run several asserts
+With those tests, I can ensure that my payload does indeed create a character, and then that I can
-on their features, and that I can update a character through the API, again with the possibility to
-run asserts on their new features.

-Basically, now I can ensure that my future changes will not break the character creation or update.
+modify said character.
+But mostly, those tests ensure that future changes will not break character
-But this is like the level 0 of unit tests, the ones everyone write, and I do not want to focus on
-that.
+creation or update.